- 1 15 Mind-Blowing Stats About the Future of Advertising.

 3. There’s no questioning the fact that advertising will become more immersive.
 A recent study by YouMe found that VR ads, for example, aid in same-day recall for 70% of users.

-4. Advertising will also become more personalised.
-A study by Rocket Fuel found that 80% of Millennials see value in brands engaging them with personalised advertising and offers.
+4. Advertising will also become more personalized.
+A study by Rocket Fuel found that 80% of Millennials see value in brands engaging them with personalized advertising and offers.

 5. Gartner says that by 2019, 20% of user interactions with smartphones will take place via virtual personal assistants.